hschendel/aoc2025ruby/README.md

 The first serious combinatorial explosion.
 Also, I discovered `ARGF`.
 I have still bad memories reading code-golfed Perl scripts, so I won't use `$<` :-D

+## Day 08 - Playground

+Transforming hashes and arrays using `.map` or `.group_by` definitely feels better in a statically typed language such as Java.
+Other than that the code seems compact but yet readable, and I did not have to waste time on boilerplate.